MrBertieG/ev-forum/README.md

 When trying editing an existing post, the Image field was displaying a link to cloudinary to whichever picture was previously uploaded.
 Occassionally this would have thrown a not found error but not all the time.

 Solution:<br>
 I have chosen to remove the Image field if a post was edited so the image link is not displayed.
-Another solution would have been to use Javascript to try and disable the link, giving the user the option to change the picture.
+Another solution would have been to use Javascript to try and disable the link, giving the user the option to change the picture if they wanted to.

 Problem:<br>
 When adding a new post, the page was getting redirected to the home page.
-I wanted to redirect it to the post it'self however the redirection to the post.id was set wrongly causing an error to appear.
+I wanted to redirect it to the post itself however the redirection to the post.id was set wrongly causing an error to appear.

 Solution:<br>
 The solution was to setup the redirection correctly.<br>